bojunliu0818/ts-dart-public/README.md

 The source code can be installed with a local clone:

-The most time-consuming step is the installation of PyTorch (especially cuda version) and the whole installation procedure should take around 5 mins in total at a local desktop.
+The most time-consuming step is the installation of PyTorch (especially cuda version) and the whole installation procedure takes around 5 mins at a local desktop.

 ```bash
 git clone https://github.com/xuhuihuang/ts-dart.git